amaanirfan19/FallFinder/README.md

 Results saved to runs/detect/train
 ```

-## Below are some videos that the model has never seen before!
+## Below are some videos predicted by the model on unseen data!
 ![dropped-wallet](https://github.com/amaanirfan19/FallFinder/assets/52991990/03133e8e-0ca5-4201-ba46-a33343a1dafd)